-‘Watch Dogs 3’ Story, Location Teased In WD2 Update: Is London Next?
+‘Watch Dogs 3’ Story, Location Teased In ‘WD2’ Update: London Next?
 [Spoilers]

 Those missions are considered some of the weakest and most rage-quit-inducing points in those games.
 Thankfully, Watch Dogs 2 left those missions out, instead relying on similar tactics to avoid being caught and killed by the San Francisco Police Department and various gangs.

 Much like the Grand Theft Auto series, most gamers don’t usually play it for the story, which is fine due to WD2‘s story having been considered boring and forgettable.
-Most of the fun often comes from just roaming and ruining the lives of random citizens, since many gamers claim there doesn’t seem to be any point to what you’re doing, other than “sticking it to ‘The Man’.”
+Most of the fun often comes from just roaming and ruining the lives of random citizens, since many gamers claim there doesn’t seem to be any point to what you’re doing, other than “sticking it to ‘The Man.'”

 The villain is a man-bun sporting hipster running a major corporation known as Blume, who only occasionally does little things like throat-chopping a subordinate for not performing as expected.
 He’s generally just a businessman attempting to keep things running, and DedSec (the hacker group protagonist Marcus Holloway works with) is set on ruining it through guerrilla marketing.